Illustris project: Computational aspects

 The main Illustris simulation was run on the Curie supercomputer at CEA (France) and the SuperMUC supercomputer at the Leibniz Computing Centre (Germany).
 A total of 19 million CPU hours was required, using 8,192 CPU cores.
 The peak memory usage was approximately 25 TB of RAM.
 A total of 136 snapshots were saved over the course of the simulation, totaling over 230 TB cumulative data volume.

 A computer program called "Arepo" was used to run the Illustris simulations.
 It was written by Volker Springel, the author of GADGET.
 The name is derived from the Sator Square.
 Arepo solves the coupled equations of gravity and hydrodynamics using a discretization of space based on a moving Voronoi tessellation.
 It is optimized for running on large, distributed memory supercomputers using an MPI approach.

 Public data release

 In April, 2015 (eleven months after the first papers were published) the project team publicly released all data products from all simulations.
-All original data files can be directly downloaded through the data release webpage.
-This includes group catalogs of individual halos and subhalos, merger trees tracking these objects through time, full snapshot particle data at 135 distinct time points, and various supplementary data catalogs.
+Data files include group catalogs of individual halos and subhalos, merger trees tracking these objects through time, full snapshot particle data at 135 distinct time points, and various supplementary data catalogs.
 In addition to direct data download, a web-based API allows for many common search and data extraction tasks to be completed without needing access to the full data sets.